 Things to Do in Carson City

-So, where is Carson City?
-If you’re coming from Reno, you’ll first drive through the idyllic surroundings of Washoe Valley, home to Bowers Mansion and Washoe Lake State Park.
+So, where is Carson City, NV?
+If you’re headed south from Reno, you’ll first drive through the idyllic surroundings of Washoe Valley, home to Bowers Mansion and Washoe Lake State Park.
 Both are well worth your time on the way to (or from) Carson City, and will get you all the way excited for the outdoor recreation waiting for you in the capital of Nevada.

-Do go chasing waterfalls at the Kings Canyon Waterfall Trail, a quarter-mile hike to a 25-foot cascade that’s fullest in the spring.
 Prison Hill Recreation Area is another local favorite that serves up quick and easy access to hiking, mountain biking, trail running, off-roading, and equestrian trails with unbelievable views.
-A historic ranch turned recreational paradise, Silver Saddle Ranch spans 700+ acres along the Carson River, offering even more tranquil outdoor opportunities for hikers, bikers, and birders.
+A historic ranch turned recreational paradise, Silver Saddle Ranch spans more than 700 acres along the Carson River, offering even more tranquil outdoor opportunities for hikers, bikers, and birders.
 And speaking of making a splash, whitewater rafting and kayaking adventures can be found on the East Fork Carson River.
 Golfers can tee off at numerous courses in and around Carson City, Nevada, or you can take a pedal-powered train track excursion with the V&T Railway’s Carson Canyon Railbike Tours.
 And last but nowhere near least, Carson City is only 20 miles from the “Jewel of the Sierra Nevada” – Lake Tahoe.
 Plan the most gorgeous beach day you’ll ever experience, ski and snowboard a true winter wonderland, or simply take in the jaw-dropping sapphire sights any time of year.